 Negligent infliction of emotional distress is a legal cause of action in Nevada that is generally brought by someone who witnesses a close family member being injured or killed in an accident.
 It can also be brought directly by someone who is the victim of a negligent act that causes the victim great emotional suffering.

 Example: Kelly’s teenage son, Louis, has just learned to ride a bike.
 As Louis is riding up their street in Henderson, Nevada waving to Kelly, a car runs a red light and hits Louis on his bicycle.
 Kelly can only watch as Louis’ bicycle crumples and her son falls to the ground.
 As a result of the bicycle accident, Louis suffers several broken ribs and a brain injury.
 Kelly brings a lawsuit in Nevada Superior Court on her son’s behalf against the driver’s insurance for her son’s medical bills and pain and suffering.
 She also sues for the negligent infliction of emotional distress on her own behalf.

-To help you better understand Nevada’s cause of action for the negligent infliction of emotional distress (“NIED”), our Las Vegas personal injury lawyers, discuss below:
+To help you better understand Nevada’s cause of action for the negligent infliction of emotional distress (“NIED”), our Nevada personal injury lawyers, discuss below: